leighmacdonald/gbans/docs/INSTALL.md

     1. git clone git@github.com:leighmacdonald/gbans.git && cd gbans
     2. make

+Note that the fts5 sqlite extension is used here.
+You can manually do the following as well if you do not want to use the makefile.

+    1. go build --tags "fts5"

 You should now have a binary in the project root called `gbans` or `gbans.exe` if on windows.

 ## Configuration